gwu-montreal/legacy-zine-site/content/articles/c-unionfaqs-history-of-unrest.md

+---
-# A History of Unrest?
+title: A History of Unrest?
+type: unionfaqs
+---
 It's easy to forget that labour issues have been central to the business of making games from the very beginning.
 Easter eggs, now a widely-known phenomenon in games, initially emerged from issues around crediting and disputes between